VioletBitKitten/SAPI/README.md

 ## Building

-To build this project use the script `build.bat` or `build.sh`.
+To build this project use the script `build.bat`.

-For help in the build scripts run the command `build.bat help` or `./build.sh help`.
+For help in the build scripts run the command `build.bat help`.

 To Manually build this project: